Windshield-Viper/windshield-viper/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+ I'm a current high school freshman from Rhode Island.
 I'm interested in coding because it allows me to create cool projects with a variety of real-world applications.

  Languages:
  - Python
- - HTML/CSS (work in progress)
+ - HTML/CSS
  - LaTeX (work in progress)

+I'd like to apply my knowledge to projects involving data science and machine learning.